ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 Bee sure to [backup](/docs/working-with-bee/backups) your clef key material and [cashout your cheques](/docs/working-with-bee/cashing-out) to make sure your BZZs are safe before applying updates.
 :::

+### Upgrading to mainnet

+Mainnet is a totally new network - you can not upgrade a testnet node to a mainnet node.
+Please create a new Bee and join us in the swarm for real! 🐝

 ### Upgrading from a testnet 0.6.xs series to a testnet 1.0-rc series

 Bee 1.0-rc contains a few breaking changes which mean a database migration must take place.